FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 The most reviewed movie in the dataset is 'Pulp Fiction (1994)' with 34864 reviews

-Calculate and plot the mean rating of movies by release year Grouping functions like grpstats and findgroups can be applied on tall data with the additional step that their outputs must be gathered.
-Run the code below to calculate the mean movie rating by release year and the total number of ratings for movies released that year.
-The results are then plotted by year on the same axis using the yyaxis function before being plotted vs each other.
+Calculate and plot the mean rating of movies by release year

+Grouping functions like grpstats and findgroups can be applied on tall data with the additional step that their outputs must be gathered.
+Running this code  calculates the mean movie rating by release year and the total number of ratings for movies released that year.
+The results are then plotted by year on the same axis using the yyaxis function before being plotted vs each other:
-[means,sums,grp] = grpstats(ratingsTbl.rating,ratingsTbl.year,{'mean','numel','gname'});
-[means,sums,grp] = gather(means,sums,grp);

-figure; hold on;
-yyaxis left;
-plot(str2double(grp),means,'b.','MarkerSize',6);
-yyaxis right;
-plot(str2double(grp),sums,'rsq','MarkerSize',6);
-legend({'Mean rating','# of ratings'})

 ![image](https://user-images.githubusercontent.com/53232113/119593749-1fbf9b80-bda0-11eb-8529-f49a8a80f350.png)